sunlightlabs/simple-gigya/README.md

 A simple javascript file to include social sharing buttons via a single container element in HTML

+### Requirements:

+This script will handle the fetching of the gigya code, but expects to find jQuery on your page.
+It won't complain if not found, just fail silently after polling for a while.

 ### Building the JS:

 Gigya requires an API key, and this implementation assumes you want